mmesh/docs/docs/platform/kubernetes/services.md

 ---
-title: Kubernetes Services integration
+title: Kubernetes Services Integration
 description: Learn how to connect your Kubernetes Services to your mmesh virtual private topology without adding a single line of code or configuration.
 ---

-# Services
+# Kubernetes Services

 ## Kubernetes Services Forwarding